Aureal Semiconductor

 Aureal Semiconductor Inc. was an American electronics manufacturer, best known throughout the mid-late 1990s for their PC sound card technologies including A3D and the Vortex (a line of audio ASICs.)
 The company was the reincarnation of the, at the time, bankrupt Media Vision Technology, who developed and manufactured multimedia peripherals such as the Pro Audio Spectrum 16.
+Aureal went bankrupt in 2000 following a legal battle with Creative Labs, who then acquired the company's assets.

 History

 In May 1996, Aureal Semiconductor was founded from what previously was Media Vision Technologies Inc. after being involved in a financial scandal that led to then-CEO Paul Jain stepping down.
-Media Vision incurred approximately $104 million of aggregate losses in 1995 before the company was renamed.
+Media Vision incurred in approximately $104 million in aggregate losses in 1995 before the company was renamed.

 Aureal sustained further losses of $17 million in 1996 and $18 million in 1997.
 After having acquired Crystal River Engineering in May 1996, Aureal worked with them to develop and market the A3D audio technology.
 The technology was incorporated into video games, surround sound systems and sound cards.

 On March 5, 1998 Creative Labs sued Aureal for patent infringement.
 Aureal countersued because they believed Creative was guilty of patent infringement.
 After numerous lawsuits Aureal won a favorable ruling in December 1999, which vindicated Aureal from these patent infringement claims, but the legal costs were too high and Aureal filed for bankruptcy.
 On September 21, 2000, Creative acquired Aureal's assets from its bankruptcy trustee for US$32 million through the bankruptcy court, with the specific provision that Creative Labs would be released from all claims of past infringement by Creative Labs upon Aureal's A3D technology.
 The purchase included patents, trademarks, other property, as well as a release to Creative from any infringement by Creative of Aureal's intellectual property including A3D.
 The purchase effectively eliminated Creative's only competition in the gaming audio market, and with it any requirements for Creative to pay past or future royalties as well as damages for products which incorporated Aureal's technology.

 Technologies and products

 Contrary to OEM companies (such as Creative which builds, brands and sells their own devices), Aureal was a fabless semiconductor company.
 This changed with their final product: the Aureal SuperQuad.
-However, to not anger the middlemen, Aureal did no marketing of its self-branded product.